yogiii98/TSF-Tasks/README.md

-Given tasks has been given by THE SPARKS FOUNDATION Tasks completed during Data Science & Analytics Internship @ The Sparks Foundation By- Yogendra K Shukla
+These tasks has been given by THE SPARKS FOUNDATION Tasks completed during Data Science & Analytics Internship @ The Sparks Foundation By- Yogendra K Shukla